 Do you have any structured systems to reward team and individual performance?

 How much cross-communication is there between departments?

 These questions might seem insignificant or even useless, but they can be your final chance to express how happy you are about being considered for the position.

 What do you think matters most to do a good job here?

 What are the best things, in your opinion, about working here?

 What kind of background is more common here?

 Are there any “unofficial” perks that come from working with you?

 What are the next steps in the recruitment process?

-You should by now have enough tools to build or be able to improvise your own questions.
-Check out how to build a CV that gets you an interview, as well as checking out top tips to ace your Product Management Interview.
+By now you should have enough tools to build or be able to improvise your own questions.
+Now learn how to build a CV that gets you an interview, as well as checking out top tips to ace your Product Management Interview.